The Australian Labradoodles Traits, History & Lineage

 Labradoodles are not simply a cross between a poodle and a Labrador Retreiver.
 Australian Labradoodles have some cockapoo or cocker spaniel in their linage.
 The Labradors, cocker spaniels and poodles are chosen for temperament, coat and confirmation.
-In the 1980's, breeders in Australia began carefully infusing several other breeds until it was discovered adding the cocker spaniel improved confirmation and coat.
-After several generations of select breeding, the multi generation "Australian Labradoodle" was born.
+After several generations of select breeding, the multi generation "Australian Labradoodle" is created.

 Australian Labradoodles are friendly, happy, loyal, playful , affectionate, intuitive and intelligent Their coats are lush and low to non-shedding and allergy friendly.
-Even when the other types of Labradoodles are bred for generations, the result is not an Australian Labradoodle.
-Australian labradoodle breeding dogs are carefully selected for coat, temperament and intelligence.
+Just breeding a lab and poodle, even for generations, does not result in a quality Australian Labradoodle.
+Breeding stock need to be carefully selected for coat, temperament and intelligence.
 In addition, extensive genetic testing is conducted on each breeding dog, including hips, eyes, heart and DNA screening for certain disease.

 The Australian Labradoodle should be athletic and graceful, yet compact with medium boning.
 Happy and energetic when free, then gentle and quiet when handled or resting.
 They should approach people in a friendly manner.
 They love to learn and are easy to train.
 However, like all dogs, time must be spent in training and handlers should have a loving, gentle, patient approach for ideal development.
 Coats are free flowing wavy or curly that does not shed like hair and is allergy friendly.
-Allergies are unique to each individual so this should be tested.
 Sizes are mini, medium, and large.

 Australian Labradoodles offer a wide variety of colors and include various shading such as solid, mismatched, and parti (two colors).
 Puppies might fade or darken as they mature and since labradoodles love the outdoors, sun kissed coats are expected.
 Colors include black, chocolates (which come in many shades and are not totally predictable), caramels, reds, and apricots to name some.